KieranSweeden/southpaw-boxing/README.md

 - Video playback wasn't working as expected on mobile devices, where a still snapshot of the video was present instead of the video.
 This was easily fixed by including the playsinline attribute within the video tag, which I found out after looking at [Tom](https://stackoverflow.com/users/7540403/tom)'s reply to [this Stack Overflow post](https://stackoverflow.com/questions/38893692/html-video-not-working-on-mobile).

+- I used [this tutorial](https://www.w3schools.com/howto/howto_css_hide_scrollbars.asp) by [W3Schools](https://www.w3schools.com/) in order to hide the scrollbar but maintain the scroll functionality for the popular browsers.

 ### Content

 ### Media